akinemreyazici/Product_List_App/README.md

 </p>

-<p align="center">In the above image, you can see that the client app (which is my Android app in this case) sends a request to the server (which is dummyjson.com), and the server sends a response back to the client in the form of JSON data.
-The client app then parses the JSON data and displays it to the user.</p>
+In the above image, you can see that the client app (which is my Android app in this case) sends a request to the server (which is dummyjson.com), and the server sends a response back to the client in the form of JSON data.
+The client app then parses the JSON data and displays it to the user.